yatheeshraju/testng-docs/docs/ant.md

 ##### propertyset

-You may also use a nested <propertyset> element to specify a set of system properties that are defined outside of the TestNG ant task.
+You may also use a nested &lt;propertyset&gt; element to specify a set of system properties that are defined outside of the TestNG ant task.
 This allows for more flexible definitions of system properties, for instance selecting all properties with a specific prefix or matching a regex.
 See the [PropertySet](http://ant.apache.org/manual/Types/propertyset.html) page in the [Ant manual](http://ant.apache.org/manual/) for full details.
 Here's a simple example:

 ```xml
 <property name="myprop1" value="value 1"/>